see-mike-out/erie-documentation/docs/encoding/time.md

 ## Absolute timing with fixed duration: `time`

-The baseline pattern for absolute timing with fixed duration is using `field` attribute.
+The baseline pattern for absolute timing with fixed duration is using `field` property.
-With the `scale` attribute, it is possible to set the total `length` of the sonification stream, as a shortcut to the `range` attribute.
+With the `scale` property, it is possible to set the total `length` of the sonification stream, as a shortcut to the `range` property.

 <code-groups>
 <code-group>